JDVHA/PToolkit/README.md

 # PToolkit

 # Description
-A set of tools than is usefull in lots of diffrent fields.
-This toolkit contains functions to make professional looking matplotlib plot without spending time on the looks of the plot.
+This toolkit contains functions to make professional looking matplotlib plot without spending time on the looks.
 Not only that this toolkit also provides functions for rounding and determining errors.

 # Documentation